 - 1. We documented and tested controls over financial reporting and compliance specific to the Measure E Bond Fund which included inquires about separation of duties, account coding, timekeeping, pay rates and procurement. - 2.
 We verified that bond proceeds were deposited in the District's name and invested in accordance with applicable legal requirements. - 3.
-We selected the one and only contract and verified its compliance with bid requirements, and that invoices were paid within the contract terms and with board approval. - 4.
+We selected 2 out of 6 contracts and verified its compliance with bid requirements, and that invoices were paid within the contract terms and with board approval. - 4.
 We tested payments made to the architectural service companies and reviewed the terms of contracts. - 5.
-We tested approximately 74% of the 2018-19 expenditures to ensure they were valid, allowable and accurate. - 6.
-We verified that the funds were generally expended for the construction, renovation, furnishing, and equipping of school facilities constituting authorized bond projects. - 7.
-We verified that the District was in compliance with Assembly Bill 1908 and Ed Code Section 15278, where the District is required to establish a bond oversight committee for Proposition 39 bonds that includes one active member from each of the following sectors: a business organization, senior citizens' organization, bona fide taxpayer's association, and one parent/guardian of a child enrolled in the District and one parent/guardian of a child enrolled in the District who is also a member of a parent teacher association. - 8.
+We tested approximately 74% of the 2019-20 expenditures to ensure they were valid, allowable and accurate. - 6.
+We verified that the District was in compliance with Assembly Bill 1908 and Ed Code Section 15278, where the District is required to establish a bond oversight committee for Proposition 39 bonds that includes one active member from each of the following sectors: a business organization, senior citizens' organization, bona fide taxpayer's association, and one parent/guardian of a child enrolled in the District and one parent/guardian of a child enrolled in the District who is also a member of a parent teacher association. - 7.
 We verified the Citizens' Oversight Committee met pursuant to Education Code Section 15280.